microsoft/NubesGen/docs/gitops-quick-start.md

 <details>
 <summary>This setup only replaces step 2 of the automatic installation, described above (click to expand)</summary>

-Instead of running a shell script, you will manually create one Azure Storage account, and two GitHub secrets.
+Instead of running the NubesGen CLI, you will manually create one Azure Storage account, and two GitHub secrets.

-1. Setup some environment variables:
+Here is the shell script you will need to execute, with documentation for each command being executed:
     ```bash
+    #####
+    # Configure the following environment variables to suit your needs.
+    #####
     # The resource group used by Terraform to store its remote state.
     RESOURCE_GROUP_NAME=rg-terraform-001
     # The location of the resource group.
 For example `eastus`.